antoBit/antodev/src/blog/2023-01-26-🌍-expose-yourself-…-your-work.md

 ### Authentication

-Ngrok also supports basic authentication (specify user and password when setting it up), OAuth 2.0 (Google/GitHub account) and other forms of authentication.
+Ngrok also supports basic authentication (specify user and password when setting it up), OAuth 2.0 (Google/GitHub account), and other forms of authentication.
 We can add authentication with:

 ```bash